rfree18/my-buddy/README.md

-# MyBuddy Virtual Pet - Showtime
+# My Buddy Virtual Pet - Showtime
 The biggest update to My Buddy (code named 'Showtime') is set to be a near rewrite of the game's infrastructure.
 That means a lot of goodies for you :)